-- 1. Turn off the server; then, disconnect the server power - 2.
-Remove the server cover (see "Preparing to Install Options" on page 220). - 3.
-Lift the jumper straight off the pin block. - 4.
-Align the holes in the bottom of the jumper with the center pin and the pin that was not covered previously.
+- 1. Turn off the server; then, disconnect the server power cords. - 2.
+Remove the server cover (see "Preparing to install options" on page 220). - 3.
+Lift the jumper straight off the pin block. - Align the holes in the bottom of the jumper with the center pin and the pin that was not covered previously.

-- 5. Slide the jumper fully onto these pins. - Reinstall the server cover and connect the cables (see "Completing the Installation" on page 154).
+- 5. Slide the jumper fully onto these pins. - 6.
+Reinstall the server cover and connect the cables (see "Completing the installation" on page 154).

-Completing the Installation
+Completing the installation

-To complete your installation, you must reinstall the side and top covers, reconnect all the cables that you disconnected in "Preparing to Install Options" on page 220, and, for certain options, run the Configuration utility program.
+To complete the installation, you must reinstall the side and top covers, reconnect all the cables that you disconnected in "Preparing to install options" on page 220, and, for certain options, run the Configuration utility program.
 Follow the instructions in this section.